 There are some flashy lowers.
-Some, like the Sharps Brothers’ The Jack, are really unique.
+Some, like the Sharps Brothers’ The Jack, is really unique.
 The mag well on this one is shaped like a skull.
 The teeth of the upper jaw appear to eat the magazine when inserted.

 There are other options.
 If you don’t want a skull, you can get a mag well shaped like a Spartan’s helmet.

 There are two other ideas here that are important to any discussion of AR-15 lowers.
 As I’ve run through this long introduction, I’ve made one basic assumption.
 If you end up buying a stripped lower, you’ll need to add the parts yourself.
 That’s not too complicated.

 If you don’t want to bother, I’d recommend something like this complete lower from PSA.
 If money is no object (or if you don’t trust your skills), a complete lower saves time and energy.

 There’s another assumption that I made, one that is much more advanced.
 If you are really into the DIY culture, you may be ready to cut your own lower.
 Lowers that are designated as “80%” are, by law, not yet firearms.
 You have to finish the other 20%, though, for it to work as a gun.
-We’ll take a deep dive on this topic, too.
+We’ll take a deep dive into this topic, too.

-For now, you have some decision to make.
+For now, you have some decisions to make.
 What’s it going to be?